 You’ll find that many types of gas stoves offer powerful, high-BTU burners and durable cast-iron grates.

 Electric stoves use heated metal coils to cook food.
 They’re often stored within a flat glass surface and are a great option if you want more flexibility on the stovetop in your RV kitchen.

 Here are some benefits of having an electric stove:

 - The metal coils transfer heat to cookware effectively as it goes directly to the bottom of the pan (and not around it).
 This helps a ton when boiling or simmering.

 - Glass cooktops offer more stability for pots and pans and it’s much easier to clean a smooth flat surface!

 - Electric heat in an RV stove oven is known for being dry and consistent, which helps deliver evenly cooked meals.

-An electric stove is a great tool to have in your RV kitchen and sometimes, you can get one without an oven attached!
+An electric stove is a great tool in your RV kitchen; sometimes you can get one without an oven attached!